AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 // // - over a forward time window
 // - local planner
 //
-// - The idea of encoding obstacle avoidance constraints into a unary factor is not unique to @gbpplanner and @robotweb. @bazzana_handling_2023 integrates factors with and #acr("MPC") solver for optimal control, and uses the similar concept of an obstacle factor that measures into a static #acr("APF") #k[ehh...].
 //
 // - constraint and obstacle factors
-//  - obstacle factors models the minimization of an artificial potential field #k[quickly refer to express the flexibility of encoding constraints with factors]
 //
 // @bazzana_handling_2023
 //